 There is an Ethernet port, optical audio input and a power supply at the rear, with the Playbase requiring a broadband connection, power and a TV with optical audio output in order to work.
 Yes, like the Playbar there is no HDMI - which some might not be overly thrilled about.

-The Playbase is available in black and white colour options, like most of Sonos' speakers, including the Play:5, Play:1 and the Sub, but our favourite is definitely the white as the Playbase's design details are more striking.
+The Playbase is available in black and white colour options, like most of Sonos' speakers, including the Sonos One, Sonos One SL, Play:5, Play:1 and the Sub, but our favourite is definitely the white as the Playbase's design details are more striking.